 In between vanity and weekends, I usually get really hungry for sweets, but I just can’t let myself buy packaged desserts.
 It just doesn’t feel right to me.
 Plus you never know the full list of ingredients and the amount of sugar that the product contains.
 So obviously there is only one option: spend some amazing time baking lavender shortbreads on this beautiful (wherever you are its always beautiful) day.

 The recipe popped up in my head after I couldn’t get myself to bed during the holidays.
 Not sure whether it was the amount of food that kept me awake or the amount of stress I had during planning family trips.
-Since I don’t appreciate drugs and sleeping pill I got left with pretty much one option: brew some camomile tea and get my hands on baking with a pinch of calming lavender.
+Since I don’t appreciate drugs and the sleeping pill I got left with pretty much one option: brew some camomile tea and get my hands on baking with a pinch of calming lavender.

 Approximately 15 shortbreads